Student Achievement, Five-year Graduation Rates & Retention

 1850

-ECSU General Internal Metrics, and Disaggregated Data
+ECSU General Internal Metrics and Disaggregated Data

 After the disaggregated table profiling ECSU student characteristics, an analysis of specific targeted outcomes will follow.

-Table 6: Disaggregated Table Profiling ECSU Student Characteristics
+Table 9: Disaggregated Table Profiling ECSU Student Characteristics

 Enrollments

-Percentage Change from 2018 to 2019
+Percentage Change 2023 to 2024

 Career Code